OrionMonk/Pie/README.md

 						add_key(lexes,string[i:j+1], link.strip())
 ```

-The indexes were then stored in Json format separately for the various sub-domain and then finally merged into a huge file of 6,581 keywords.
+The indexes were then stored in Json format separately for the various sub-domains.

 ```python
 # for each filename (which here mean the separate sub domains which are stored in separate files)